udnie/dots/README.md

 As of **May 2023** dots was updated to **PyQt 6.5**, **Python 3.11.3** and **Ventura 13.4**.
 You need to install **numpy** and **open-cv** as well if using **SpriteMaker** or **ShadowMaker**.
 Dots doesn't currently run in **PySide6** and
 **PyQt 5.17** now has issues with QMessageBox on my current setup.

-**StartHere.md** is next in line for an update so I'd ignore it for now.
-See **Changes.md** and **keys.pdf** for further documentation and links to videos - the earlier ones best watched with closed captions as I was very intimated by having to speak into a very visible microphone.
+**StartHere.md** has been updated as well as **Changes.md** and **keys.pdf** .
+See **Changes** for the latest documentation and links to videos - the earlier ones best watched with closed captions as I was very intimated by having to speak into a very visible microphone.

 ## Stuff to know
 The code can change over time.
 One of the few coding decisions I made was to try and keep my files, modules, under/around 300 lines whenever possible.
 400 lines now seems to the current average.
 I also use camel case after many years of coding in snake.